porwalpooja18/Image-Captioning-WebApp/README.md

 # Image-Captioning-WebApp

 This project involves the development of an Image Captioning model that generates contextually relevant captions for input images.
-It combines advanced deep learning techniques with a user-friendly web interface for practical application.
+It combines deep learning techniques with a user-friendly web interface for practical application.

 ## Features